VisTR: Visualizations as Representations for Time-series Table Reasoning: Evaluation

 \subsubsection{Text-Chart Retrieval}

-To rigorously assess the performance of our fine-tuned visualization alignment model in aligning chart-text pairs, we ensure that the evaluation dataset includes chart types of bar, line, and area chart, as well as all $T_N=23$ categories of trend words.
-Specifically, we randomly select 20 percent of the data for each chart type and each trend category from the chart-text pairing dataset for evaluation.
+To faithfully evaluate \tool's ability to align chart-text pairs, we ensure that the evaluation dataset includes chart types of bar, line, and area charts, as well as all $T_N=23$ categories of trend words.
+We randomly select 20\% of the data for each chart type and each trend category from the chart-text pairing dataset for evaluation.

+\stitle{Baselines}.
+Our MLLM is a fine-tuned CLIP model on the composite dataset.
+To highlight the necessity and impact of fine-tuning, we compare it with the zero-shot CLIP and OpenCLIP\cite{openclip_2021} models as an ablation study.
+Additionally, we validate the effectiveness of our model by comparing it against \jn{fine-tuned} OpenCLIP\cite{openclip_2021} \jn{using the same dataset as ours}, \jn{to confirm} the appropriateness of our model selection.
-\stitle{Metrics.} Considering the imbalance among different trend word categories, we set the following metrics for a comprehensive evaluation: \begin{itemize}

-\item Top-1 Accuracy (Acc).
-The accuracy calculates the ratio of true accurately identified pairs to the total number of pairs examined.
+\stitle{Metrics}.
+Considering the imbalance among different trend word categories, we set two metrics for the evaluation: \begin{itemize} \item Top-1 Accuracy (Acc).
+The accuracy calculates the ratio of \jn{accurately} identified pairs to the total number of pairs examined.

-\item Weighted Recall (WR).
-WR gauges the ability to correctly identify all relevant results among all actual positives. $WR = \frac{1}{T_N} \sum_{i=1}^{T_N} R_i$, where $R_i$ is the recall of the $i^{th}$ trend-word category.

-\item Weighted Precision (WP).
-WP determines the proportion of true positives within all positively classified results. $WP = \frac{1}{T_N} \sum_{i=1}^{T_N} P_i$, where $P_i$ is the precision of the $i^{th}$ trend-word category.